 - Head, again

 - This time I go to face to get any scars if I feel they’ll fit (war paints come later)

 - On CITRUSHeads the scars don’t always show properly at first.
 This will be fixed in the Sculpt section.
-If you can’t visualize, then choose a scar, go to sculpt and use smooth to even out that part of the face until you can see it and make a judgment.
+If you can’t visualize it: Choose a scar, go to sculpt and use smooth to even out that part of the face until you can see it and make a judgment.

 - OR YOU CAN USE THE VANILLA HEAD MESH FOR THE FACE.
 It’s less buggy.

-- I also start focusing more on colorations like giving color to the cheeks, eye colors, etc…
+- I also start focusing more on colorations.
+This includes color to the cheeks, eye colors, etc…

-- Learn this tool, it’s a lifesaver or it’s a life wrecker.
-It helps so much in getting the face smooth along with CITRUSHeads, but you have to learn and understand how the tools work.
+- Learn this tool.
+It’s a lifesaver or it’s a life wrecker.
+It helps so much in getting the face smooth, but you must learn and understand how the tool work.
 Best way is to play around with dummy heads.

-- If you do a lot of sculpting and then “Clear All” it will revert back to the face you made with ALL extreme edits attached.
+- If you do a lot of sculpting and then “Clear All” it will revert to the face you made with ALL extreme edits attached.
 Bug, mayhaps?
-This is why I save a version of the face unaltered by sculpt so I can go back and edit that file.
+Therefore, I save a version of the face unaltered by sculpt so I can go back and edit that file.